saurabh48782/Book-Management-System/README.md

-# Library-Management-System
+# Book-Management-System
-A python project to automate tasks in a library.
+A python project to automate tasks in a library or an online book store.

 This project was done with a vision to enhance  my understanding and knowledge in Python programming language.
 Using this project we can understand the working in a Library or an Online Book Store and automate tasks that are there.